bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 ## Tax properties

+Tax properties rely on tax codes, which are specific to third-party tax providers.
+Consult a tax provider's documentation to identify supported codes.

 ### Create tax properties

-You must first add tax properties to the store.
-This requires the property's `code` and `display_name`.
-The tax provider must provide the `code` for a tax property.
+First, add tax properties to the store.
+This requires the tax provider's `code` and a `display_name` that shoppers may see, depending on your theme, settings, and jurisdiction.
+Optionally, you can add a description.

+The response provides an `id` for each tax property.
+Use the `id` to get, update, or delete a specific tax property.

 <!--
 type: tab